THE ULTIMATE FULL BODY WORKOUT GUIDE

 For example, don’t ask yourself, “What is the best full body workout for targeting my quads and back?”
 Instead, you should be asking, “Which exercises allow me to utilize a squat pattern for movement?”

-The right combination of these seven movement patterns will help you hit all the major functions of performance, build muscle efficiently, maintain a healthy weight, and prevent injury.
+The right combination of these seven movement patterns in your full body split will help you hit all the major functions of performance, build muscle efficiently, maintain a healthy weight, and prevent injury.

 2) WHAT ARE THE BENEFITS OF FULL BODY WORKOUTS?